dev4press/debugpress/readme.txt

 The plugin tracks every AJAX call coming through WordPress `admin-ajax.php` handler, and with every response, it returns HTTP headers with AJAX request basic execution information.
 Right now, plugin is not returning a list of logged errors or SQL queries, because both can produce huge output that goes over the HTTP header limits.
 Plan is to introduce these in the future plugin versions.

 = Info Panels =
-In the administration Tools menu, plugin adds DebugPress Info page showing several panels
+In the administration Tools menu, the plugin adds a DebugPress Info page showing several panels

 * PHP Info: full formatted results from `phpinfo()` function
 * OPCache Info: full settings and statistics for the OPCache PHP extension